Why Suffering and Evil?

 Does the existence of Satan mean that God is no longer in charge?
 Not at all.
 Satan’s authority is only temporary.
 God will strip that temporary authority from Satan and destroy him.

 God has not given up on his original intention for mankind.
 In spite of mankind’s choice to listen to Satan rather than God, God has mounted a counter offensive in order to defeat Satan’s control over the world.
 The whole narrative of the bible describes this initiative by God to “buy back” to “redeem” to “reconcile” wayward mankind with Himself, and to destroy the work of Satan.
 The center figure in this initiative is Jesus Christ, who by His death, burial, and rising again, has defeated all the powers of Satan.

 In addition, God has promised that those who choose Him through Jesus Christ will have everlasting life.
-For them the original curse of Death will be broken and they will inherit a future life with God, a life without pain, without death, without suffering, and without evil.
+God will break the original curse of Death for them.
+They will inherit a future life with God, a life without pain, without death, without suffering, and without evil.

 For God so loved the world that He gave His only begotten Son that whosoever believes in Him should not perish but have everlasting life.

 For further reading see :The Most High God of the Bible

 Another site that addresses the topic of “why suffering and evil” http://www.answers.org/theology/suffering.html